eclipse-tractusx/portal-assets/docs/admin/Tests/Tests.md

 ## Test Automation

-Information about the automation of functional e2e tests can be found under [Automation](./Automation).
+At the moment there is no test automation in the backend.

 <br>
 <br>